smnajibi/scop-density-case-study/README.md

-1. **Classification parsing:** The script reads the SCOP classification file (`dir.cla.scop.1.75.txt`) and extracts for each domain the **SCOP concise classification string** (sccs) and the associated 4‐letter PDB code.
+1. **Classification parsing:** The script reads the SCOP classification file (`dir.cla.scop.1.75.txt`) and extracts for each domain the **SCOP concise classification string** (sccs) and the associated 4‑letter PDB code.
 Only domains belonging to true structural classes (`a` through `g`) are retained【947083788190719†L246-L257】.

 2. **Category selection:** For each difficulty level the code identifies suitable SCOP categories:

-   - **Easy:** four distinct classes with the largest numbers of available domains (for example, all‐α, all‐β, α/β (parallel) and α+β (antiparallel))【947083788190719†L235-L245】.
+   - **Easy:** four distinct classes with the largest numbers of available domains (for example, all‑α, all‑β, α/β (parallel) and α+β (antiparallel))【947083788190719†L235-L245】.
    - **Moderate:** four folds from different classes.
 The folds with the most unique PDB entries are chosen.